Hemp Protein VS Soy Protein: What’s the difference?

-Unlike most plant-based sources, both hemp and soya proteins are complete.
-Soya is seriously popular but it’s also a common allergen and is often heavily processed whereas Good Hemp protein is natural and easy to digest.
+Unlike most plant-based sources, both hemp and soy proteins are complete.
+Soy protein is seriously popular but it’s also a common allergen and is often heavily processed whereas Good Hemp protein is natural and easy to digest.
 Let’s see how they fare head-to-head…

 - Easy to digest, this very natural, fibre-rich protein is gentle on the digestive system and does not cause bloating or cramps